-Man shot by FBI after making threats toward Biden
+Man shot dead by FBI after making threats against Biden

 The FBI said it is reviewing the incident, noting that its Inspection Division would be involved in the probe.
 No agents were injured during the shooting.

-In addition to Biden and Bragg, the suspect was alleged to have mentioned a long list of other politicians and officials online, among them Vice President Kamala Harris, US Attorney General Merrick Garland, California Governor Gavin Newsom and New York Attorney General Letitia James.
+In addition to Biden and Bragg, the suspect was alleged to have mentioned a long list of other politicians and officials online, among them Vice President Kamala Harris, US Attorney General Merrick Garland, California Governor Gavin Newsom, and New York Attorney General Letitia James.
 He identified himself as a “MAGA Trumper,” and posted threats against officials overseeing court cases involving the former president, the charging documents said.

 Law enforcement was initially tipped off about the man last March by Donald Trump’s own social media venture, Truth Social, after Robertson allegedly made threats about Bragg on the platform.
-His account has since been suspended, according to the AP.
+His account has since been suspended, according to AP.

-Not long after Robertson’s deadly encounter with federal agents, President Biden touched down at Roland R. Wright Air National Guard Base for a one-day visit to Salt Lake City, some 45 miles (72 kilometers) north of Provo.
+Not long after Robertson’s deadly encounter with federal agents, President Biden touched down at Roland R. Wright Air National Guard Base for a one-day visit to Salt Lake City, around 45 miles (72km) north of Provo.
 Though the White House has not confirmed where Biden would stay for the trip, the Salt Lake Tribune reported stepped up security measures near a hotel in downtown Salt Lake City later on Wednesday evening.